harvinderkaur02/Proton-Voice-Assistant/README.md

 2. Integrate chatbot (e.g., GPT)
 3. Multilingual support
 4. Add commands for controlling apps (e.g., VSCode, Spotify).

 ---
+## 📜 License
+This project is licensed under the MIT License.

+---

+## 🤝 Contributing
+Pull requests are welcome!
+For major changes, open an issue first to discuss what you'd like to change.

+---
 ## 🧑‍💻 Developed by

 Harvinder Kaur